 Toe boards are used for falling object protection and must be at least 3½ inches high from the top edge to the level of the walking/working surface.
-Where tools, materials, or equipment are piled to a height higher than the top edge of the toe board, paneling or screening extending from the toe board or platform to the top of the guardrail must be erected for a distance sufficient to protect employees below.
+Where tools, materials, or equipment are piled to a height higher than the top edge of the toe board, paneling or screening extending from the toe board or platform to the top of the guardrail must be constructed for a distance sufficient to protect employees below.

-In some instances, the erection of debris nets, catch platforms, or canopy structures may be needed to contain or deflect potential falling objects.
+In some instances, the construction of debris nets, catch platforms, or canopy structures may be needed to contain or deflect potential falling objects.
 The area below the scaffold to which objects can fall may need to be barricaded to prevent workers and pedestrians from entering a hazardous area.
 If falling objects are too large or heavy to be contained or deflected, then those items must be secured and placed away from the edge.

 Personal fall-arrest systems (PFAS) used on scaffolds are to be attached by lanyard to a vertical lifeline.
 Each worker must be attached to a separate lifeline.
 Never connect two or more vertical lifelines together or to the same anchorage point.
 Vertical lifelines cannot be used on two-point adjustable suspension scaffolds with overhead components such as multiple platforms.